OpenVPN

 If you are a hacker or want to try on your own we support passing raw OpenVPN options to OpenVPN.

-Will add persistent-key
+Will add persist-key

-at the end of the generated OpenVPN configuration.
+to the generated OpenVPN configuration.

 Please use this only as last resort - things might break and OpenVPN won’t start